eclipse-archived/triquetrum/CONTRIBUTING.md

   * Login into the [projects portal](https://projects.eclipse.org/), select “My Account”, and then the “Contributor License Agreement” tab.

 * Add your github username in your Eclipse Foundation account settings.
-Log in it to Eclipse and go to account settings.

-* "Sign-off" your commits (NOTE!
-This is only necessary if contributing to the vertx-core project)
+* "Sign-off" your commits

 Every commit you make in your patch or pull request MUST be "signed off".